golang-standards/project-layout/README.md

 ### `/vendor`

-Application dependencies (managed manually or by your favorite dependency management tool like the new built-in, but still experimental, [`modules`](https://github.com/golang/go/wiki/Modules) feature).
+Application dependencies (managed manually or by your favorite dependency management tool like the new built-in [`Go Modules`](https://github.com/golang/go/wiki/Modules) feature).

 Don't commit your application dependencies if you are building a library.